-I am also grateful to all the faculty members and staff in our department for their considerable services.
+I am also grateful to all the faculty members and staffs in our department for their considerate services.
 Among them, I would like to show my great gratitude to Onelia Yan and Angela Sharma.
 I guess they were almost driven mad by terrible financial and administrative issues arising from my frequent travels and extra troubles associated with the LHC-TI fellowship, partially because no graduate student in our department ahead of me won this fellowship.
-Regarding this point, there is a penetrating comment "Yun always creates complicated problems" made by my advisor, Jack.
-Meanwhile, I owe my deepest gratitude to our IT technician, Daniel Wang, who provided me endless assistance with computer affairs.
-As long as I had trouble, he was always willing to devote his time to help me in every way possible even if he is busy.
-Thus, he specially prepared a chair for me in his office for when I came to consult with him.
-I think this might become an interesting tale as time passes and spreads continuously.
+As regards for this point, there is a penetrating comment "Yun always create complicated problems" made by my advisor, Jack.
+Meanwhile, I owe my deepest gratitude to our IT technician, Daniel Wang, who provided me endless assistances on the computer affairs.
+As long as I had trouble, he always like to vacate his time to help me in every way possible even if he is busy.
+Thus, he specially prepared a chair for me in his office in case I run into.
+I think this might become an interesting tale as time passed and spreads continuously.
 Gradually, chatting with him became a habit and brought me lots of fun and relaxation in the final year.

-In addition, I am greatly indebted to my friends at Davis, Ruanchen Dong, Jiayin Gu, Rui Zheng and Lu Shen, for their persistent support in daily life during the completion of my Ph.D. program.
-I specially appreciate Rui Zheng for his final checking the format issues throughout this volume.
-Wait a moment.
-I forgot to express my own thanks as well as sense of guilt to Zhen Liu, my college-mate at Zhejiang University.
-(Now we have become colleagues in high energy physics.)
-He complains that since our college time I boasted about myself numerous times in front of him, which made him on a bit of a downer.
+In addition, I am greatly indebted to my friends at Davis, Ruanchen Dong, Jiayin Gu, Rui Zheng and Lu Shen, for their persistent supports in daily life during the completion of my Ph.D. program.
+I specially appreciate Rui Zheng for his final checking the format issues (including missing reference, improper equation and figure references) throughout this volume.
+Wait a moment, I forgot to express my own thank as well as guilty to Zhen Liu, my college-mate at Zhejiang University.
+(Now we become colleague in high energy physics.)
+He complains that since the college I boasted myself numerous times in front of him, which made him on a bit of a downer.
 However, I think he should thank me for presenting him a true story and keeping his motivation to stay in academia.

 Last but not least, I would also like to thank my parents, and my friends, far too many to name here, who always care and encourage me to go ahead with a bold head.
 A number of prestigious awards/fellowships I have won are definitely great graduation gifts, presenting myself an amazing ending for my student age.
-They also set up a higher level which I will make efforts to pursue in my future work.
+They also set up a higher level which I will make efforts to pursue in the future work.
 I am happy that I am on the right way and always keep the childhood dream in my heart, shining me the direction to the future.
-I am looking forward to my dream one day coming true.
+I am looking forward to one day my dream comes true.